 Learn more about neurodiversity or check out the Autistic Self Advocacy Network for more information.

-As the pandemic has caused many of us excess stress and a variety of concerns, it’s more important than ever to be taking care of our bodies and our minds.
+With the ongoing stressors of the world, it’s important to be taking care of our bodies and our minds.

 Elissa Epel, Phd, Professor, and Vice Chair of UCSF’s Psychiatry Department suggests, “Choose one small addition to your day (eg, 3 minutes of mindful breathing).
 Find a time to do it that clips it to an existing habit or ritual in your day (like waking up, brushing teeth, or walking the dog) and try to do it right after that.
 Set an alarm with a pretty tone as your reminder.
 When you forget, say kind things to yourself, remembering it’s hard to make a change.
 And try again tomorrow.”

-Learn more about mindfulness, the importance of sleep, meditation, and how yoga can ease anxiety symptoms.
+Learn more about mindfulness, the importance of sleep, meditating, and how yoga can ease anxiety symptoms.